SAP-samples/teched2023-XP262/exercises/ex2/README.md

 To integrate the SAP Task Center applications please completing these steps:

-1. Enter the site manager from SAP Build Work Zone [URL see Excercise 1](../ex1/README.md)
+- Enter the site manager from SAP Build Work Zone [URL see Excercise 1](../ex1/README.md)
-2. Switch now over to the content manager:
+- Switch now over to the content manager to identify the content:

 ![](images/content_manager_access.jpg)

-3. In the content manager you will see now the already available SAP Task Center apps and also multiple roles like **XP262_001_Role**:
+- In the content manager you will see now the already available SAP Task Center apps and also multiple roles like **XP262_001_Role**:
 ![](images/content_manager_tc.jpg)

-4.
+- To add now the SAP Task Center App's please

 By executing these steps you should have the SAP Task Center tiles available at the SAP Build Work Zone site manger: